Environment and Climate Change Canada Lab Facilities

 Kinetica Risk delivered:

-Risk breakdowns, mitigation options, and cost-benefit outputs to support maintenance and capital decision-making
+• Risk breakdowns, mitigation options, and cost-benefit outputs structured to inform maintenance, capital and resilience review

-Traceable deliverables aligned with ASTM E3429-24, inlcuding provenance files.
+• Traceable deliverables aligned with ASTM E3429-24, incuding provenance files.

 Portfolio interactive dashboard - summary view